 \subsection{YALIS: Yet Another LLM Inference System}

 YALIS is an open-source inference engine built as a research vehicle to study multi-node LLM inference.
-It is intended to be performant, easy to instrument, and more amenable to Slurm-based HPC environments.
-These properties allow for detailed analysis of multi-node LLM inference performance on HPC systems.
-Its design is centered around three key components: (1) a unified model definition layer, adapted from LitGPT~\citep{litgpt-2023}, providing compatibility with a wide range of model architectures; (2) an execution layer utilizing Torch Compile~\citep{torchcompile} for kernel fusion and optimization, and CUDA Graphs~\citep{cudagraphs} for minimal kernel-launch overheads; and (3) tensor model parallelism implemented via AxoNN~\cite{singh:ipdps2022, singh:sc2024,singh:arxiv2024}, both within and across nodes.
-YALIS supports several modern inference optimizations including multiple attention backends, paged KV caching~\citep{woosuk2023vllm}, and speculative decoding~\cite{leviathan2023:specdec}.
+It is intended to be performant, easy to instrument, and more amenable to Slurm-based environments.
+These properties allow for detailed analysis of inference performance on HPC systems.
+Its design is centered around three key components: (1) a unified model definition layer, adapted from LitGPT~\citep{litgpt-2023}, providing compatibility with a wide range of model architectures; (2) an execution layer utilizing Torch Compile~\citep{torchcompile} for kernel fusion and optimization, and CUDA Graphs~\citep{cudagraphs} for minimal kernel-launch overheads; and (3) tensor model parallelism implemented via AxoNN~\citep{singh:ipdps2022, singh:sc2024,singh:arxiv2024}, both within and across nodes.